How to Design Websites for a Local Audience

 - Learn about the local culture and traditions celebrated in your target area.
 Incorporating insider references in your content can help strengthen your local bond.

 Getting granular with your consumer and community analysis will pay dividends.
-Locals visiting your site should feel an instant connection thanks to fine-tuned content for local appetites.
+Locals visiting your site should feel an instant connection, thanks to fine-tuned content tailored to local appetites.

 Key Questions to Ask